Propose a Project

-We produce and distribute all our projects regardless of format (short or feature-length documentary, animated film, or interactive work) or of production model (100% funded by the NFB, co-production, or partnership).
+We produce and distribute all our projects regardless of format within documentary & animation, or of production model (100% funded by the NFB, co-production, or partnership).

 How do I submit my project ?